OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 and make sure that these same users are created identically on **all nodes**.
 This must be done **prior to installing RPMs** (which would create random UID/GID pairs if these users don't exist).

-Please note that UIDs and GIDs up to 1000 are currently reserved for the CentOS system users, see `this article <https://unix.stackexchange.com/questions/343445/user-id-less-than-1000-on-centos-7>`_ and the file */etc/login.defs*.
+Please note that UIDs and GIDs up to 1000 are currently reserved for system users, see `this article <https://unix.stackexchange.com/questions/343445/user-id-less-than-1000-on-centos-7>`_ and the file ``/etc/login.defs``.

 Slurm authentication plugin
 ============================